IPOW-JMS/project-horizon-public/README.md

 The proprietary core of Project Horizon is maintained in a private companion repo.
 It includes:

 * Agentic workflows and prompt logic
-* Tier progression and gamification systems
+* Engagement tracking and progression systems
 * Proprietary datasets and embeddings
-* Business logic powering prediction models and investor engagement
+* Application-specific logic powering adaptive UX and signal modeling

 See [`PROPRIETARY.md`](./PROPRIETARY.md) for more details.